-The Remuneration Committee's role is to establish transparent procedures for reviewing and determining the remuneration of the Directors and the Chief Executive Officer and to make recommendations thereon to the Executive Committee and the Board as the case may be.
+The Remuneration Committee's role is to establish transparent procedures for reviewina determining the remuneration of the Directors and Chief Executive Officer and to make recommendations thereon to the Executive Committee and the Board as the case may be.
 The Remuneration Committee shall also review Gard's remuneration policy in general, including operation of any employee incentive scheme from time to time.
 The Remuneration Committee shall ensure that the compensation structure is in line with the group risk appetite statement approved by the Board.

-The board of directors of the subsidiary insurance companies (i.e., Gard Re, Safeguard, Gard M&E, Gard M&E Europe and Gard Norway) is responsible for considering and approving the financial plan and new business for underwriting, and ensure compliance with local regulations.
+The board of directors of the subsidiary insurance companies (i.e., Gard M&E, Gard M&E Europe, Gard Norway, Gard Re and Safeguard) is responsible for considering and approving the financial plan and new business for underwriting, and ensure compliance with local regulations.
 They review and endorse the Group risk appetite statement and the limits approved by Board and the Executive Committee.
 The risk management function, the compliance function and the internal audit function report to the board of directors in matters relating to risk management and compliance.

 The President holds the office of Chief Executive Officer (CEO) of Gard Bermuda, Gard M&E, Gard AS and Gard Norway and is an ex officio member of the Executive Committee.
 The CEO is responsible for implementing the Risk Management System and for ensuring that risk taking is aligned with the risk appetite.
-Soft limits for material risks are approved by the CEO.
 The CEO shall monitor that all risks are appropriately managed and shall inform the Executive Committee and the Board of Directors of any breaches in accordance with the contingency procedures.

-The Senior Vice Presidents (SVP) in the Group Leadership Team (GLT) lead the risk taking operations.
+The Senior Vice Presidents (SVP) in the Group Leadership Team (GLT) lead the risk-taking operations.
 They report to the CEO.

 The Risk and Capital Committee is an advisory forum to the CEO on matters relating to risk and capital management.
-It comprises the CEO, Head of risk management, Chief Financial Officer (CFO), Chief Investment Officer (CIO), Chief Underwriting Officer (CUO), Chief Legal Counsel and others.
+It comprises the CEO, Head of Risk Management, Chief Financial Officer (CFO), Chief Investment Officer (CIO), Chief Underwriting Officer (CUO), Chief Legal Counsel and others.
 Relevant reports to the Executive Committee, Risk Committee, Audit Committee and/or board of directors, shall be reviewed by the Risk and Capital Committee before submission.